CZ-NIC/dns-probe/doc/YAMLfile.rst

       # By default server's certificate will be authenticated against OpenSSL's default directory
       # with CA certificates.
       remote-ca-cert: ''

+      # Comma separated list of Kafka brokers (host or host:port) for export of run-time statistics
+      kafka-brokers: '127.0.0.1'

+      # Kafka topic for export of run-time statistics
+      kafka-topic: 'dns-probe-stats'

+      # Kafka message key that will be used to assign all messages (run-time statistics) to specific
+      # partition within Kafka topic.
+      # By default no key is set (messages will be partitioned randomly).
+      kafka-partition: ''

+      # File or directory path to CA certificate(s) for verifying Kafka broker's key
+      # By default OpenSSL's default directory with CA certificates is used.
+      kafka-ca-location: ''

+      # Security protocol used to communicate with Kafka brokers.
+      # Valid values are 'plaintext', 'ssl', 'sasl_plaintext', 'sasl_ssl'.
+      kafka-security-protocol: 'plaintext'

+      # Path (including file's name) to public key (PEM) used for authentication to Kafka cluster
+      # when 'kafka-security-protocol' is set to 'ssl' or 'sasl_ssl'.
+      kafka-cert-location: ''

+      # Path (including file's name) to private key (PEM) used for authentication to Kafka cluster
+      # when 'kafka-security-protocol' is set to 'ssl' or 'sasl_ssl'
+      kafka-key-location: ''

+      # Private key passphrase for key set in 'kafka-key-location'
+      kafka-key-password: ''

+      # SASL mechanism to use for authentication to Kafka brokers.
+      # Valid values are 'plain', 'scram-sha-256', 'scram-sha-512'.
+      kafka-sasl-mechanism: 'plain'

+      # Username for SASL authentication to Kafka brokers.
+      kafka-sasl-username: ''

+      # Password for SASL authentication to Kafka brokers.
+      kafka-sasl-password: ''

       # Time window in seconds for which to compute moving average of queries-per-second*
       # run-time statistics.
 Window can be set in interval from 1 second to 1 hour.